Health Data Science, MSc

 15 Credit Points

-This work-based placement elective offers a professional placement with a government/public, civic or voluntary health and/or development sector organisation.
+This work-based placement elective offers a professional placement with a government/public, industrial, civic or voluntary health and/or development sector organisation.
 You will undertake a ten-week placement with your host organisation, either within the organisation, remotely from Aberdeen, or using a combination of both.
-Placements are subject to availability and are offered on a competitive basis.
+Placements are subject to availability and may be offered on a competitive basis.

 Health Systems and Policy Research (BU5594)